-- Reporting incidents of regulatory non-compliance with respect to radioactive substances (including those associated with Environmental Permits) to the appropriate external regulatory body such as NRW, the Health and Safety Executive or the Office for Nuclear Regulation - Ensuring that the Executive Director of Therapies and Health Science, the Chair of the UHB Radiation Protection Group and the relevant Clinical Director and Clinical Board Head of Operations and Delivery are aware of all reports made to external regulatory bodies - Ensuring that the UHB's premises are monitored for radon every ten years, reviewing the results of such monitoring and updating radon risk assessments - Liaising with the Head of Estates as regards remedial work to reduce the concentration of airborne radon - Delegating duties to other managers as appropriate
+- Report incidents of regulatory non-compliance with respect to radioactive substances (other than those associated with Environmental Permits) to the appropriate external regulatory body such as NRW, the Health and Safety Executive or the Office for Nuclear Regulation with the guidance of the radioactive waste advisor. - Ensuring that the Executive Director of Therapies and Health Sciences, the Chair of the UHB Radiation Protection Group and the relevant Clinical Director and Clinical Board Head of Operations and Delivery are aware of all reports made to external regulatory bodies.